 The exact quantity of oil needed to make popcorn will vary depending on how much popcorn you want to pop.

-If you want to decrease the cholesterol levels or saturated fat in your popcorn snack, then use less oil.
+If you want to lower the cholesterol levels or saturated fat in your popcorn snack, then use less oil.
 You can always add more melted butter and seasonings to the popcorn after it has popped in the oil.
 Oil quantity is quite flexible.

 What Type of Oil Do Movie Theaters Use to Pop Popcorn?

-Coconut oil is naturally rich, and when they add some butter-flavored seasoning on top of that, the end result is that extra buttery taste you love so much.
+Coconut oil is naturally rich, and when you add some butter-flavored seasoning on top of that, the end result is that extra buttery taste you love so much.
 We know — it’s still hard to believe movie theater popcorn doesn’t actually have “real” butter.

 Making Popcorn Without Using Any Oil